 Recently I read a post very similar to this one.
-Frugality and preserving the environment happen to be two things I am very passionate about, so I was compelled to present some ideas of my own.
+I always try to be frugal and help the environment, so I was compelled to present some ideas of my own.
 At the same time, I know I need to be better about some of these things.

 So, this is also a way to hold myself accountable in the areas in which I am slacking.

 It’s really quite interesting because the more you think about it, the more you realize that these two ideas are more compatible than you may realize.

 So, what do you do to be frugal?

 Disclosure: This page may contain affiliate links.
 This means I earn a small commission (at no additional cost to you!) if you purchase a product through my link.
 To learn more, read our full disclosure policy.

 1. Bring Your Lunch Instead of Buying It

 Remember how I said I need to get better about a lot of these?
 Well, bringing my lunch is what I would call exhibit A. Indeed, there are a lot of days when I feel like I should have brought my lunch, but I simply didn’t have the motivation.